mac999/BIM-quality-checker/README.md

 ```

 ## Script-Based Checks
 Custom scripts can be used for advanced validation.
-In the python code, you can use the value variable as model.
+In the python code, you can use math, numpy as np, bim_rule_issues as rule_issues with the predefined variables like below.
+- entity_name: object name
+- check_name: check name
+- check_cond: rule check's condition
+- cat: cateogry
+- attribute: attribute of value
+- req_type: check value's type
+- value: object's value which can be integer, float, list, dictionary and model like IFC
+- rule_issues: this is object to manage issues. there are add_issue(entity_name, id, issue, passed), get_total_count(), get_issue_status(rule), print().
+TBD.
 Example:
 ```json
 {
   "condition": {